Lambdara/comets/README.md

 - Asteroids are simple 3D models, floating in space.
 They spawn at some distance from the player and loop around when far enough behind the player, to create a compact but "open" world.
 (This actually makes the world into a three-torus, which ironically is compact)

 ## Plan:
-- Implement getting hit and game over
+- More precise ship-asteroid collision check
 - Better looking lasers

 Optional, if I still care after everything's working: